ta-data-lis/python-project/README.md

 ## Game Design

-Our development consists of 3 (and a half...) features:
+Our development consists of 3 (and a half) features:
 - :fearful: Environment thematic customization: _surreal nightmare_ - personalization of the experience (MVP)
 - :mag: _"check"_ action addition - gameplay (towards a future "inventory" feature)
 - :repeat: Map layout _differentiation_ - replayability (towards a future map layout "randomization" feature and a "random spawn location" feature)